linnalihe/athena-flights/README.md

 #### 2. Install dependencies
 ```
-$ yarn install
+$ npm install
 ```

 #### 3. Create an OAuth apps for Facebook, GitHub, and [Recurse Center](https://www.recurse.com/settings/apps).
-Set the redirect URI to `http://localhost:3000/api/auth/callback/recurse`.
+If applicable, set the redirect URI to `http://localhost:3000/api/auth/callback/<nextauth-app-id>` (e.g. the `nextauth-app-id` for Recurse Oauth would be "recurse", which is set in [client/pages/api/auth/\[...nextauth\].js](https://github.com/linnal86/athena-flights/blob/2a3a89125dfaed46b5abd8cc1f12d97c3b6e3d0c/client/pages/api/auth/%5B...nextauth%5D.js#L20)).
 Save the IDs and secrets for step 5.

 #### 5. Create a `.env.local` file with the following variables
 ```